 Writing often presents what various people (sources) are saying about an issue and how their claims and statements relate to one another.
 This can get complicated if there are lots of voices or if the people disagree in small ways.
 One way to help us understand these conversations within drafts is to map them out, actually draw out the relationships on paper.
 Who is speaking first?
 Who are the various speakers responding to?
 Another thing we can do to help us understand the relationships between what all the speakers in a paper are saying is to imagine them together in the same place talking to each other.
 What if all the sources quoted in a draft were sitting in a coffee shop talking to each other?
 What would they say to each other?

-To do a Conversation Map first read the whole draft and then establish who the speakers are in this particular conversation and write their names on a piece of paper.
+To do a Conversation Map, first read the whole draft, then establish who the speakers are in this particular conversation, and write their names on a piece of paper.
 Figure out what things each speaker is talking about, what each speaker seems to be saying overall.
 Then try to draw connections between them on the paper.
 To see how the speakers’ ideas are related to each other, you can also imagine the speakers/sources having a conversation in a coffee shop, and write out a script of what they would say to each other based on what they say in the draft.

 It’s Like: